kubernetes/kops/docs/networking/kube-router.md

 # Kube-router

+&#9888; The Kube-router CNI is deprecated due to lack of a kOps maintainer.

 [Kube-router](https://github.com/cloudnativelabs/kube-router) is project that provides one cohesive solution that provides CNI networking for pods, an IPVS based network service proxy and iptables based network policy enforcement.

 Kube-router also provides a service proxy, so kube-proxy will not be deployed in to the cluster.